-The employee selection process steps is an activity that demands a lot of effort and planning.
-The selection process is meant to identify and absorb the right fit in a company.
-But what does the right candidate mean, and what is the perfect employee hiring process?
+The employee selection process is an activity that requires a lot of effort and planning.
+The selection process means, to identify and absorb the right candidate in an organization.
+But what exactly this right candidate means, and what is the perfect employee hiring process?
 How can you get the best possible result?

-Companies big or small unless they have explored and brainstormed these two questions, will not be able to recruit the right fit.
-Before commencing the Employee Selection Process, the company should ensure specific steps to an efficient selection process.
+Big or small Organizations unless or until they have explored and brainstormed these questions, will not be able to recruit the right fit.
+Before commencing the Employee Selection Process, the company should make sure that the steps taken are effective and delivering.

 The StartupHR Toolkit includes all the recruiting and onboarding documents you will require including Job interview questions, job offer templates, referral templates along with specific job descriptions for different roles.